outbrain/core-interview-exercise/Consul-API/README.md

  - Number of registered nodes
  - Number of registered services
  - Cluster Leader IP and port
- - The internal protocaol version used by Consul
+ - The internal protocol version used by Consul

 ~~~
 {